What can you do with bread during a storm? Sandwiches, save cookies, and more. Find a bunch of ideas in this post.

 Keep your cookies fresh

 This, also, is a thing.
-When you bake cookies, putting a slice of bread in with them helps them last longer.
-So if you’re like me and part of your storm preparedness involves baking treats (because I need sweets and snacks during the storm), and your storm is dragging on, stick a slice of bread in with your cookies.
+When you bake cookies, putting a slice of bread in an airtight container with them helps them last longer.
+So if you’re like me and part of your storm preparedness involves baking treats (because I need sweets and snacks during the storm, plus it’s a good way to use up eggs in your fridge), and your storm is dragging on, stick a slice of bread in with your cookies.
 They’ll stay fresh through the storm … if they last that long anyway.

 Let me stress this again, though, for those of you in the back who like cookies.
 Bake them before the storm hits.
 You might lose power and then don’t want to open the fridge to get out your eggs and you can’t use your oven to bake cookies.